ciberkleid/platform-automation/README.md

 # platform-automation
-Repository for easily using PCF Platform Automation
+Repository for easily using PCF Platform Automation to install service tiles on Pivotal Cloud Foundry

 ## Get started quickly